M. R. Rangaswami

 M.R.
-(Madhavan) Rangaswami (born 1955) is an Indian software executive, investor, entrepreneur, corporate eco-strategy expert, community builder, and philanthropist.
+(Madhavan) Rangaswami (born 1955) is an Indian-American investor, entrepreneur, corporate eco-strategy expert, and philanthropist.
 Recognized as a software business expert, he participated in the rapid expansion of the Silicon Valley software industry during his tenure as an executive at both large and small software companies.
-In 1997, he co-founded Sand Hill Group, one of the earliest “angel” investment firms, and in 2007, founded Corporate Eco Forum.
+In 1997, he co-founded Sand Hill Group, one of the earliest “angel” investment firms: in 2007, he founded Corporate Eco Forum.

 Sand Hill Group

 In 1997, Rangaswami partnered with Constantin Delvanis to form Sand Hill Group, a software consulting and investment group.
 The firm was one of the early “angel investors” in Silicon Valley.
 Companies in which Sand Hill Group has invested include NeoForma, Niku, Crossworlds, Luminate, Cord Blood Registry, and most recently, Adchemy, BDNA, Vysr, and Supercool School.
 Sand Hill Group has also become known for its community-building activities in the software industry.
 The firm produced the Enterprise and Software (now owned by CMP Technology) conference series and publishes sandhill.com, an online resource for software business strategy.
 Rangaswami was profiled on the front page of the Wall Street Journal.